KlabautermannSW/axisPush/README.md

 ### Setting The Service

-_Everything in this paragraph has to be done with superuser rights!_
+_Everything in this paragraph has to be done with superuser priviledges!_

 First you need a service file at /usr/lib/systemd/system named axisPush.service.
-A sample can be found in the directory systemd.
+A sample can be found here in the directory systemd.

 Then set the security flags as follows:
 ```